 Note that extra large king flat sheets and fitted sheets have different dimensions, even though they are tailored for the same bed.
 While the size of your extra large flat sheet is up to your taste, the oversized fitted sheet greatly depends on the size of your mattress.
 For instance, some mattresses may require extra deep pocket sheets.
 Simply use the custom option and enter your preferred dimensions.
 See our measurement guide for any further details.

 With all the dimensions taken correctly, you can explore different fabrics and colors for your new extra large bedding set.
-The custom size bedding is an affordable choice for high-quality Italian made sheets.
-The fabrics you can choose from include 100% cotton percale and cotton sateen.
+Our custom size bedding is an affordable choice for sheets made of high-quality Italian fabrics.
+The fabrics you can choose from include 100% cotton percale and pure cotton sateen.

 Don’t know where to start?
 Use our online mix & match tool to select numerous color combinations for your oversized sheets.
 A few questions that can help you decide on the perfect custom bedding tint are: